keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Changelog ==
 = 2.6.0 =
 * Enhancement
-    * Ajax query (opt in feature).
+    * Lazy loading (opt in feature).
-		* Does the query for related posts after the page is loaded
 		* Speeds up perceived page load time
+		* Does the query for related posts (with Ajax) after the page is loaded
 		* Recommended for related posts below the fold.
 	* Meta query filter
 		* Allows you to query related posts by post meta